 4. Persevere and Rejoice.

 Feeling encouraged?
-I only just began to summarize a few of the excellent tips that you can find in the book Mercy and Hope by Mike Pacer.
+I have only just begun summarizing a few of the excellent tips in the book Mercy and Hope by Mike Pacer.
 As you can see, this has truly been one of those books that changes the way you think about life.
 I feel that my hope has been renewed.

 More Catholic Resources